top of page

 Puppy "Massage":

-This is a 10 step puppy handling exercise.
+This is a 10 step puppy handling exercise and just takes a few minutes.
 This approach is performed to improve your pup's ability to handle different types of touch, handling, and sensation.
 We have been doing this with your puppy since birth.
-It is helpful to continue it until they are 12 weeks and then every so often (maybe when you cut your puppy's nails, after that).
+It is helpful to continue it until they are 12-16 weeks and then every month or so (maybe when you cut your puppy's nails, after that).
 The steps can be performed in any order.
-Do not put your puppy down if they are agitated or upset.
+Do not put your puppy down if they are agitated or upset, you don't want to teach them that if they complain, they get what they want.
 If they are displaying resistance, stop until the puppy calms and then resume!
 Reward with positive praise and snuggles, and treats when done!

-This is an excellent time to check the puppy over from head to foot each day ensuring everything is forming corectly and the pup's conformation looks and feels good.
+This is an excellent time to check the puppy over from head to foot each day ensuring everything is forming correctly and the pup's conformation looks and feels good.
 We use our hands and fingers as a way to explore and touch every part of them.
 You can be standing or sitting.
 Don't always perform the "puppy massage" in the same room at the same time.
 As pups age, it helps to do this exercise when they are sleepy-after a solid play session is a great time.
 It is also CRUCIAL to have others do the massage as well.
-You want your dog to be tolerant to touch by friends, strangers, kids, the elderly, veterinarians, groomers, etc.
+You want your dog to be tolerant to touch by friends, strangers, kids, the elderly, veterinarians, groomers, etc. This is not just a "fun" thing to do...as your puppy gets older, he/she may become aggitated or aggressive if you touch his/her nails, butt, tail, mouth, etc., so this is to help prevent that.
+We have been doing these things since your puppy has been 3 days old, but, we have found that it is best if this continues as they get older.

 The Puppy Crazies: